connext/indra/README.md

 You can also run `docker exec -it connext_ethprovider.1.<containerId> bash` to start a shell inside the docker container.
 Even if there are networking issues between the container & host, you can still ping localhost:8545 here to see if ganache is alive & run `ps` to see if it's even running.

 Ganache should dump its logs onto your host and you can print/follow them with: `tail -f modules/contracts/ops/ganache.log` as another way to make sure it's alive.
 Try deleting this file then running yarn restart to see if it gets recreated & if so, check to see if there is anything suspicious there

+### Hub errors on start

+We've seen some non-deterministic errors on `yarn start` where some part of the startup process errors out and the Hub doesn't launch properly.
+We're still trying to track down the cause, but here's what's worked for community members after seeing an error:

+- Running `yarn start` again
+- A restart: `yarn restart`
+- Cache clean and restart: `yarn cache clean && yarn restart`
+- Nuke everything and start over:
+    `make purge`
+    `docker system prune -af`
+    `docker volume prune -f`
+    `yarn start`

+### Locked DB

+We've seen the database get locked on startup.
+The cause is unclear at the moment (possibly a race condition), but running `bash ops/unlock-db.sh` followed by `yarn restart` should fix the problem.